stevancorre/candy-api/README.md

-# Drugs Art
+# Candy Art

-This is a repo with some pixel art based on pills presses.
+This is a repo with some pixel art based on candy presses.
-This is meant to be used in a game or for prevention only.
+This is meant to be used in a game or something.
+No license atm.

 ## List